faramarz-zabihian/Leaderboard/LB/README.md

 - If a group's counter reaches zero, it's eliminated from the array
 - If the removal of a player eliminates the group and does not create a new one, all ranks below the leaving group can be notified selectively.

-A Runner class in utility folder demonstrates how to use Leaderboard.
+A Runner class in utility folder demonstrates how to use the Leaderboard.